- Summer Day Camp

 Need extra care for your camper?
 Brookline Recreation Summer Day Camps offer extended day services from 4:00PM to 6:00PM Monday through Friday.
 The cost is $10 per day and you may sign up for one day a session or all five.
 Please note that Extended day slots are limited to each camp.
 Bus transportation is not offered for extended day campers.

 Bus transportation is available for the summer day camps.
 You must be registered for camp to be eligible for bus transportation to and from camp.
 Bus routes are pre-set and you must select your stop from the choices provided.
-A full listing of stops will be posted on the website and available at the time of registration.
 Morning bus routes are from 7:45 am to 8:30 am and afternoon bus routes are from 4:00 pm to 5:00 pm.
 All buses will have an assigned bus monitor to ensure proper drop off and pick up procedures.
 Please click here for bus stops and stop times.

 Daily lunch in available at Day Camps for an additional cost.
 Through a partnership with the Public School's Food Services, healthy options include cold sandwiches, salads, and bagels.
 Families who receive free and reduced lunch services during the school year may extend this through the summer.
 Download Lunch Menu